akeneo/pim-docs/README.md

 ### With Circle CI (recommended)

-Once you merge a PR into the `5.0` branch, it is automatically deployed on the staging server.
+Once you merge a PR into the `master` branch, it is automatically deployed on the staging server.
 In order to deploy it in production, please follow these steps:

 - Check the staging environment if everything is ok to be deployed in production
 - Open [the list of merged PR in master branch](https://circleci.com/gh/akeneo/workflows/pim-docs/tree/master) in Circle CI.
 You have to be connected with your Github account.